-As I said before, the ingredients are fairly simple, and the combination of flavors with the spicy Asian dressing is the key to this delicious Asian salad recipe.
+As I said, the ingredients are pretty simple, and the combination of flavors with the spicy Asian dressing is the key to this delicious Asian salad recipe.

 Next, the spicy Asian salad dressing is the hidden gem of this Asian salad recipe.
 Although most Asian restaurants use sesame oil in their dressing, I skipped the oil and created my own spicy Asian dressing recipe.

-And, the dressing goes a long way, so it only requires a small amount to dress the entire salad.
+The dressing goes a long way, so dressing the entire salad only requires a small amount.

 Tips